azure-experience/az-arm-advance-templates/README.md

 a. **VM Creation** depends on 2 main components: _Storage Account_ & _Network-Interface-Card_

 b.
-NIC itself depends on _Public IP Address & "Virtual Network_ to be ready & online before it can be instantiated
+NIC itself depends on _Public IP Address & Virtual Network_ to be ready & online before it can be instantiated

 c.
 And lastly VNet depends entirely on a uniform "incoming/outgoing traffic" ruleset, namely: _Network Security Groups"_ which can be safely attached to its Subnet during VM creation

 ![](imgs/b-vm-creation-workflow.png)

-So its always advisable for the order of creation to
+So its always advisable from the order of creation to

 I. first **create independent components** (ex: _Storage account & Public IP Address_)

-II. then **create "semi-independent" components**  with first layer of dependency (ex:
+II. then **create "semi-independent" components**  with first layer of dependency (ex: _Vnet & NSG_)

+III. and lastly, after all the other components (ex: _Storage account, Public IP Addr, Vnet, NSG_) are in place, you can safely create the NIC & then eventually the VM

+:pushpin: **Key Pointer(s):**

+1. Before proceeding to **create a multi-component resource**, please make **a simple flowchart of dependent & independent components**, as it helps in prioritization

-(its recommended to attach NSG to subnet to homogenize the traffic security of VM's).
+2. Secondly, its recommended to attach NSG to subnet to homogenize the traffic security of VM's

+3. And lastly, this VM creation process can be extended to add the next set of components such as **PS Desired Confiuguration/Custom Script extension**